HoolockLinux/iboot_tracer/README.md

 ## Tracing

-Create `shellcode/src/trace_config.h` to control which address to trace
+Create `shellcode/src/trace_config.h` to control which addresses where load/store will be emulated.
+The addresses must be aligned to L2 entry size.

 Use `TRACE_CONFIG_FLAG_FAULT` to trace with translation fault (slow), otherwise tracer will use no-unprivileged-access to trace (only works for EL0).

+Since L2 entry size is quite large, you must specify a whitelist of addresses that will actually be traced.

 example: